ibrahimmatin-wq/python-project/README.md

 # python-project
-Code some dialogues and cast by conditional statements.
+Codeed some dialogues and cast by conditional statements.